 Mine was literally fall-apart tender which is what I wanted and the flavor was absolutely incredible..
 I was literally salivating while I took the pictures.

 Be sure to let me know whether you liked the Texas style or the original sweet and spicy best.
-I think I prefer the original over the Texas style this time but it's a very close call.
+I think I preferred the original over the Texas style on these but it's a very close call.

 ***Note: you get the Texas style rub recipe free with your order!